Pod Save America

-Pod Save America (a play-on-words with "God Save America") is an American progressive political podcast developed and distributed by Crooked Media.
+Pod Save America is an American progressive political podcast developed and distributed by Crooked Media.
 The podcast debuted in January 2017 and airs twice per week, hosted by a rotating cast of former Barack Obama staffers Jon Favreau, Tommy Vietor, Jon Lovett, and Dan Pfeiffer.

 It is the flagship podcast of Crooked Media, a media company founded by Favreau, Vietor, and Lovett.
 The show averages more than 1.5 million listeners an episode, and has been downloaded more than 120 million times as of November 2017.

 Four Pod Save America one-hour HBO TV specials aired in fall 2018 to cover the U.S. midterm elections.
 Crooked Media also films the podcasts and releases them on their YouTube channel.

 History

-The podcast debuted in January 2017 as a successor to Keepin' It 1600, a political podcast produced by Bill Simmons' The Ringer and hosted by Favreau, Vietor, Lovett, and Pfeiffer which ran from March to December 2016.
-Pod Save America maintained the basic format of its predecessor.
+The podcast debuted in January 2017 as a successor to Keepin' It 1600 (2016), a political podcast produced by Bill Simmons' of The Ringer, hosted by Favreau, Vietor, Lovett, and Pfeiffer.
+The title is a play-on-words with "God Save America."

-In an interview with Recode's Kara Swisher, the hosts have stated that, rather than continue the previous podcast, the election of Donald Trump as President of the United States spurred them to create a progressive media company with a network of podcasts.
-They also wanted to be able to have the freedom to do more activism.
-A goal is to inform their millions of fans and viewers that trust them as a reliable source.
+In an interview with Recode's Kara Swisher, the hosts said that rather than continuing their previous podcast, they were inspired by the election of Donald Trump as president to create a progressive media company with a network of podcasts.
+They sought more independence and the freedom to do political activism.
+Their goal was to be a reliable source of information to their millions of fans and listeners who placed their trust in them.

-In the early days of the podcast, they leaned heavily on their Obama staffer credentials, interviewing him as their first guest.
-Soon after, in May, they would interview Democratic politicians like Amy Klobuchar.
+In the early days of the podcast, the hosts interviewed Obama as their first guest, bolstering their Obama staffer credentials.
+Over the next few months, they interviewed other Democratic politicians, such as Amy Klobuchar.

 In the fall of 2017, Crooked Media took the podcast on its first live tour, Pod Tours America.
-Live shows were recorded and released as podcasts.
+Live shows were recorded and released as podcast episodes.
 An international tour, Pod Tours the World, was announced for 2018, with live shows in Stockholm, Oslo, Amsterdam, and London.
-In November 2017, the group combined their election organizing for Ralph Northam in the 2017 Virginia gubernatorial election with a sold-out live taping of an episode at the The National theatre in Richmond, Virginia.
-Around this time the show would average 1.5 million listeners.
+In November 2017, the group combined a sold-out live episode taping at The National Theatre in Richmond, Virginia with their organizing efforts for Ralph Northam's campaign in the 2017 Virginia gubernatorial election.

-In 2023, the podcast interviewed Dean Philips for his presidential primary of the President.
+In 2023, the podcast interviewed Dean Philips for his 2024 presidential campaign.

-In the months prior to the first 2024 presidential debate they would openly discuss the negative polling on Biden's age and like most mainstream high profile Democrats they did not call for Biden to step aside.